Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Results

-be observed from the Figure \ref{fig:case1} that none of the statistically significant occurrences are consistently present in all the maps, with the exception of $\ell$ mode 57, which is found to be significant in both COMMANDER and SMICA.
-The phases corresponding to $\ell$ mode 60 of COMMANDER, 16 of SEVEM, and 44 of WMAP ILC map are of high significance.
+Using the Type $(ii)$ variables, we test uniformity of SHP corresponding to all $\ell$-modes for a given $m$-mode.
+The U-values for all the modes from $\ell=4$ to 128 for this test are shown in the Figure (\ref{fig:cm-2}).
+The significant $m$-modes are shown in Table (\ref{table:cm-2}), along with their respective P-values.
+We find 14, 79 111 and and 113 in COMMANDER 66 in SMICA, 11, 15, 93, 102, 103 and 114 in NILC, 1, 2, 48, 74 105 and 119 in SEVEM and 25, 29, 34 and 112 in WMAP as significant $m$-modes.

-For the case $(ii)$, we test for correlation among consecutive $m$ mode phases of a given $\ell$ mode.
-The Figure \ref{fig:case2} for multipole axis starts from $\ell=3$, as for Rao's statistics, we need at least two variables.
-The significantly correlated and highly significant correlated modes are shown in Table \ref{table:case2}, along with their respective p-values.
-For the COMMANDER map the significant modes are 22, 45, 56, 78 and high significant modes are 16 and 116.
-For the SMICA map 18, 53, 59, 77, 108 are statistically significant modes whereas in mode 63 phase are found to be correlated with high significance.
-For the NILC map we find correlation within modes 16, 18, 27, 50, 101, 122 and 128 to be statistically significant.
-For the SEVEM map we found correlation among consecutive $m$ modes significant for phases of $\ell$ modes 13 and highly significant for 16, 23, 61, 90.
-For the WMAP consecutive $m$ mode phases of $\ell$ modes 3, 10, 16, 36, 61, 125 are found to be significantly correlated and $m$ mode phases of $\ell$ modes 18, 19 are found to be correlated with high significance.
+Using Type $(iii)$ variables, we test for correlation among consecutive $m$ mode phases of a given $\ell$ mode.
+In the Figure (\ref{fig:cm-3}) corresponding to this case, multipole axis starts from $\ell=5$, as for Rao's statistic, we need at least four variables.
+The significant modes are shown in Table (\ref{table:cm-3}), along with their respective P-values.
+For the COMMANDER temperature maps the significant $\ell$-modes are 17, 21, 28, 46, 57, 75, 75, 79 AND 117.
+We find $\ell$-mode 19, 54, 60, 64, 109 and 110 for SMICA, 17, 19, 51, 102, 123 for NILC, 14, 17, 24, 62, 81, 91, 109 for SEVEM, 6, 11, 12, 17, 19, 20, 37, 62 and 126 for WMAP temperature maps as significant.

-For the case $(iii)$, we test for correlation, using $U$ as test statistics, among next to consecutive $m$ mode phase of a given $\ell$ mode.
-The plot in Figure \ref{fig:case3} on multipole axis starts from $\ell=4$, for the same reason as mentioned above.
-We find statistically significant phase correlations between next to consecutive phase in $\ell$ modes 15, 27, 58, 78, 119 and highly significant correlation in modes 83, 104 for COMMANDER map.
-We detect high significance correlation in phase of next to consecutive phase in $\ell$ mode 15 and significant correlation in $\ell$ mode 39, 118 for SMICA map.
-For NILC map we find significant correlation in $\ell$ mode phase of next to consecutive phase in 13, 31, 46, 67, 73, 77, 99, 127 and high significance correlation in $\ell$ mode phase 62, 106, 122.
-For SEVEM map, we find significant detections at 69, 100, 113, 117, 127 $\ell$ modes and highly significant occurrences at $\ell$ modes 20, 84, 92.
-For WMAP we found statistically significant detection at $\ell$ mode 26, 59 with high significance detection at $\ell$ mode 59.
+Using Type $(iv)$ variables, we test for correlation, employing $U$ as test statistic, among next to consecutive $m$ mode phase of a given $\ell$ mode.
+The U-values for various multipoles for this case is shown in Figure (\ref{fig:cm-4}) and significant mutipoles and corresponding P-values is presented in Table (\ref{table:cm-4}).
+We find phases with statistically significant correlations between next to consecutive phase in $\ell$-modes 9, 14, 28, 79, 84, 105 and 120 for COMMANDER temperature map.
+We detect significant correlation in phase of next to consecutive phase in $\ell$ mode 13, 14, 16, 27, 40, 94 and 119 for SMICA, 13, 14, 38, 47, 63, 68, 74, 78, 100, 107, 123 and 128 for NILC, 21, 47, 70, 85, 93, 101, 114, 118 and 128 for SEVEM maps.
+For WMAP we found statistically significant detection at $\ell$ mode 27 and 30.